-Instead of launching a full emacs client every time you want to edit a file, it’s better to launch emacs as a daemon in headless mode when your computer starts up.
-If an emacs process is already running, you can connect to it using the emacsclient command.
+Instead of launching a full Emacs instance every time, run Emacs as a daemon in headless mode when your computer starts.
+Then connect to it using the emacsclient command.

-If we frequently use emacs, we can have the macOS process manager start an emacs daemon on login and restart it if the daemon dies.
+Use macOS Launch Agents to start an Emacs daemon on login and restart it if it dies.

 <?xml version="1.0" encoding="UTF-8"?>